 The analysis will also include an assessment of the company.
 You’ll need to understand the stakeholders, business requirements, budget, and any go/no-go criteria for PIM software.

-A PIM solution must align with your company’s goals and vision, as well as existing processes for product information, IT, and more.
+A PIM solution must align with your company’s goals and vision, as well as your existing process ecosystem for product information, IT, and more.
 Who and what will be affected by the new solution?
 Are there things that cannot be changed?

-Most software companies charge on a sliding scale, charging more for more features and users, and less for fewer features and users.
-Here’s some factors that might affect the plan you need.
+Most software companies charge on a sliding scale, charging more for more features and users and less for fewer features and users.
+Here are some factors that might affect the plan you need.